Effect of Bankruptcy on Credit

 How Will Bankruptcy Affect You?

-While bankruptcy remains on your credit record for 10 years, it also has some benefits.
+While bankruptcy remains on your credit record for ten years, if you’ve filed a Chapter 7, and seven years, if you’ve filed a Chapter 13, it also has some benefits.
 One of the most important benefits is the automatic stay.
 This prevents creditors from pursuing any collection activities against you during the bankruptcy process.
-They will not be allowed to garnish your wages, repossess your vehicle or foreclose on your home while the stay is in effect.
+They will not be allowed to garnish your wages, repossess your vehicle, or foreclose on your home while the stay is in effect.

 If you file for Chapter 7 bankruptcy, many of your debts will be eliminated.
 Although you may have to give up some nonexempt assets, you will be in better financial shape after the bankruptcy process.